Frequently Asked Questions

 What is a confessional church?

 A confessional church believes that a historic confession of faith is an accurate summary of the Bible’s teaching.
 Subscribing to a confession (the 1689 London Baptist Confession in our case) provides an excellent way to teach theology and maintain unity.
 The confession has a catechism for helping children and new adult believers learn about God and the Gospel.
-While we believe the confession is accurate, we must insist on saying that the Bible is our final and infallible (incapable of error) authority, so the confession must be judged by the Scriptures.
+While we believe the confession is accurate, we must insist on saying that the Bible is our final and infallible authority.
 A confessional church is intentionally making known their positions on various issues and connecting their faith with the historic church.
-The 1689 London Baptist Confession of Faith is in complete unity with the Apostles’ Creed, the Nicene Creed, and the Chalcedonian definition of Christology.

-We are excited to share that we have secured a meeting place!
 Our home for the foreseeable future is an event venue called Palacio Maria, which is located at 21728 Highland Knolls Drive, Katy, TX, 77450.
-We are thrilled to have a Sunday morning worship service and the space to meet together as a church.
+We are thrilled to have such a great space to meet together as a church.
+Our service is at 10am, but please come early for a cup of coffee and fellowship.

 What is the plan for launch?